rishichawda/rishikc.com/src/content/blog/shrink-react-native-application-build-size-android/index.md

 ---
 title: Shrink your React Native application size dramatically!
 date: "2018-09-20T22:12:03.284Z"
+keywords: "react native application build, react native android application, descrease android application build size, reduce application build size, react native build configuration, react native android build gradle, react native development"
-description: To reduce your react native application size for android, first we'll need to eject it if you're using create-react-native-app for your project.
-After that we'll need to configure the build file to generate compressed android builds.
+description: To reduce your react native application size for android, we'll need to configure the build file to generate compressed bundle for your react native app and then split it into multiple bundles for all architectures so that it can be made more lightweight.
 path: "/articles/shrink-react-native-application-build-size-android/"
 ---